-When it comes to measure the recording capacity of the P2 Cards, one must have two key components, i.e. the file format of the recording and the storage capacity of the P2 card itself.
+When it comes to measuring the recording capacity of the P2 Cards, one must have two key components, i.e. the file format of the recording and the storage capacity of the P2 card itself.
 Once both the required components have been figured out, the further calculation is a bit easy to perform.
-Refer to the below mentioned examples:
+Refer to the below-mentioned examples:

 - The data rate for DVCPRO or DVC is 4 Minutes/GB.

 - The data rate for DVCPRO50 or AVC-Intra 50 is 2 Minutes/GB.